A brake fluid flush is a procedure that removes old fluid from your brake system and replaces it with fresh brake fluid.

 What Is A Brake Fluid Flush?

-A brake fluid flush involves draining out contaminated or old fluid from your brake system and replacing it with clean and fresh brake fluid.
+A brake fluid flush involves draining out contaminated or old fluid from your brake system and replacing it with clean and new fluid.
 Flushing helps maintain the health and effectiveness of your vehicle’s brakes.

 But what does brake fluid do?